fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 ## Quick Start

-You should see the demo notebook for a thorough introduction.
+You should see the demonstration notebook for a thorough introduction.
+Get the full, interactive experience of the demo notebook via MyBinder-served sessions, see under ['Try it without touching your system'](#try-it-without-touching-your-system).
+(Or [go here](https://nbviewer.org/github/fomightez/PubMed_Central_ID_Converter_for_humans/blob/main/demo.ipynb) for a dull, static version.)
 Below is the Quick Start Guide to get you started with the two main routes to use the package.
 Note although only the first example under each category includes setting the email address, you have to do this step at least once after installation, no matter what type of query you are executing.
 The email address will be stored, and so you only need to supply the address once.
 (Each new MyBinder-served session counts as a new installation and so you have to do that step each session.)